Internet entrepreneurs back Chinese Tesla rival NextEV

 Leach's role is co-president, Liu said, declining to elaborate further on the leadership structure of the new car maker.

-Among NextEV's hires are Danilo Teobaldi, the former chief of vehicle concepts at Italdesign Giugiaro; Juho Suh, a former senior designer at BMW, and John Thomas, a former senior program director at Tesla, according to their Linkedin profiles.
+Among NextEV's hires are Danilo Teobaldi, the former chief of vehicle concepts at Italdesign Giugiaro; Juho Suh, a former senior designer at BMW, and John Thomas, a former senior programme director at Tesla, according to their LinkedIn profiles.

 Thomas, who also worked as an engineer at Ford and General Motors Co (GM.N), helped lead the development in 2006-2008 of the Tesla Model S.